gboehl/dynare/doc/manual/source/running-dynare.rst

     .. option:: savemacro[=FILENAME]

-        Instructs ``dynare`` to save the intermediary file which is obtained after macro-processing (see :ref:`macro-proc-lang`);
+        Instructs ``dynare`` to save the intermediary file which is obtained after macro processing (see :ref:`macro-proc-lang`);
         the saved output will go in the file specified, or if no file is specified in ``FILENAME-macroexp.mod``

     .. option:: onlymacro

-        Instructs the preprocessor to only perform the macro-processing step, and stop just after.
-Mainly useful for debugging purposes or for using the macro-processor independently of the rest of Dynare toolbox.
+        Instructs the preprocessor to only perform the macro processing step, and stop just after.
+Useful for debugging purposes or for using the macro processor independently of the rest of Dynare toolbox.

     .. option:: nolinemacro

-        Instructs the macro-preprocessor to omit line numbering information in the intermediary ``.mod`` file created after the macro-processing step.
+        Instructs the macro preprocessor to omit line numbering information in the intermediary ``.mod`` file created after the macro processing step.
 Useful in conjunction with :opt:`savemacro <savemacro[=FILENAME]>` when one wants that to reuse the intermediary ``.mod`` file, without having it cluttered by line numbering directives.